Updated 23 July 2022

 Gender-based violence is when men use violence against women and girls just because they are female and considered to be weaker.
-It may result in domestic violence, early and forced marriage, trafficking, sexual, physical or psychological abuse.
+It may result in domestic violence, early and forced marriage, trafficking and sexual, physical or psychological abuse.
 Both strangers and family members can harm you.

 As an asylum-seeking woman who is fleeing conflict and persecution, you may face a high risk of gender-based violence in your home country, during your journey and, unfortunately, even in Bulgarian reception and accommodation centers.